What did students learn during a science communication course? Not much.

 Journal: Frontiers in Communication

+TL;DR: Trainee communication behavior was evaluated during an intensive science communication course.
+Use of jargon remained the same, and use of invaluable narrative techniques did not increase.
+The authors concluded that objective tools can be used to measure the success of communication training programs, albeit this one did not reveal significant change in communication techniques.
 Why I chose this paper: In 2020, the results of an experiment testing whether science communication (scicomm) training works caused quite a kerfuffle in the scicomm world.
 Understandably so, since the authors claimed that a 15-week intensive course had no impact on improving scicomm skills.
 Besides being discouraging, these results could influence the demolishing and defunding future scicomm training programs.
 Why did the authors make this claim?
-I chose the current paper because it delves deeper into the original data in an effort to discover why the training was unsuccessful.
+I chose the current paper because it delves deeper into the original data in an effort to discover why the training was unsuccessful. |

 Current science communication training is not very effective